jochenruland/some_basic_functions/README.md

 https://github.com/zhiwehu/Python-programming-exercises

 ## Installation
-Clone this repo to the preferred directory on your computer using `git clone placeholder`.
+Clone this repo to the preferred directory on your computer using `git clone https://github.com/jochenruland/some_basic_functions`.
-You can find the Python code in the `basic_functions.py` file in `basic_functions_pckg` directory.
+You can find the Python code in the `basic_functions.py` file in the `basic_functions_pckg` directory.

 You must have installed the following libraries to run the code: